SteveJustin1963/tec-KB/README.md

 Experimenting with keyboards on the TEC-1

 ## Abstract
-The many keys of the TEC-1
+The many keys of the TEC-1 integrated hex pad.

 ![](https://github.com/SteveJustin1963/tec-KB/blob/master/pics/kb-fun.png)

 ## Introduction
-The TEC-1 enjoys a frugal integrated hex pad that achieves a lot with so little.
-The first TEC-1's now have retro patina apeal. with dirty cracked, faded, and falling apart plastic tops.
-New TEC-1's have either the new original xx or now square keys with clear plastic covers.
-Eitherway, its worth exploring new designs.
+The first TEC-1's now have dirty, cracked and faded patina apeal that used the SPST Momentary PCB Mount Tactile Switch, new ones can be had from Altronics.
+New TEC-1's have either the original or square keys with clear plastic covers.
+Now exploring new designs; the magazine issue 15 said; "The LCD will be supported further in issue 16 and if all goes well, we will have a cheap, full alpha-numeric keyboard with supporting software".
+Asking Colin Mitchell (2019); "I can't remember what they were going to use, 15 years ago.
+You can [now] buy a keyboard for $12.00".
+He is right, trying a modern KB with various interfaces ps/2, usb, bluetooth is cheaper DIY.

 ## Literature Review
 https://www.tindie.com/products/arturo182/bb-q10-keyboard-pmod/?fbclid=IwAR1t-W0DrUagAI4YKQwu2w6RRxsA_6cYkzKNg-HH21vqRzOpqBbhDFmOmjw